High Court of Tanzania

 Court grants extension to lodge appeal where court-made procedural defects and important land ownership issues show sufficient cause.

-* Civil procedure – Extension of time – Application under Section 11 Appellate Jurisdiction Act – Granting enlargement where procedural defects caused by the court prevented timely appeal; * Decrees and judgments – unsigned decree and inconsistent dates – consequences and attribution of fault; * Appeals – importance of substantive issues (land ownership) as factor in exercising discretion to extend time.
+• — extension of time — Application under Section 11 Appellate Jurisdiction Act — Granting enlargement where procedural defects caused by the court prevented timely appeal

 12 December 2011